marcelo-gs/marcelo-gs/README.md

 Systems analyst, developer and technology enthusiast, working for over ten years with systems development and analysis, creation and maintenance of software (Desktop and Web).
 Improvements and optimization of pre-existing codes, identification of bottlenecks in the application, creation of new features and improvement of existing ones.
 Currently participating in the evolution of a system that coded from scratch in COBOL / DB2 technologies for processing and business logic and ASP.NET as a presentation layer - Large system that handles disputes between acquirer and credit card networks (chargeback)

 ## Education
- - MBA, Technology for Business: AI, Data Science and Big Data | Pontifícia Universidade Católica do Rio Grande do Sul
+ - MBA, Technology for Business: AI, Data Science and Big Data | Pontifícia Universidade Católica do Rio Grande do Sul (2020)
+ - Bachelor of Science in Computer Science | Universidade Nove de Julho  (2010)
+ - Associate degree, Specific Formation in Information Systems Management | Universidade Nove de Julho (2009)

 ## Curriculum